deepakgupta0/moviefix/README.md

 - Show movie details.
 - Infinite scrolling to load movies from previous and next years as the user scrolls.
 - Genre filter to display movies of selected genres.
-- Smooth scrolling behavior with debounce and throttle implementations.
+- Smooth scrolling behavior with throttle implementations.
 - Shimmer effect for movie list loading state.
-- Implemented a search bar which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
+- Implemented a debounced search bar which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
 - Used TypeScript for enhanced type safety and code quality.

 ## Installation